-Mayor Holt appointed Dr. Thompson to a 45-member task force to study and make recommendations on Oklahoma City Police Department policies to de-escalate potentially violent interactions with citizens and independent oversight.
-She will focus on engaging the Urban League on three areas of police reform:
+As a part of the Community Convening and Social Justice (CCSJ) Department’s initiative the department actively collaborates with Dr. Thompson in her appointed position on a 45-member task force to study and make recommendations on Oklahoma City Police Department policies to de-escalate potentially violent interactions with citizens and independent oversight.

-Also, Dr. Thompson was recently appointed to a 12-member internal working group to oversee a consultant hired by the task force.
-The task force hired 21CP Soulutions as consultants for this work.
-21CP is tasked with examining issues, including crisis response training, alternatives for responding to mental health calls, and programs to reduce neighborhood violence.
+Additionally, Dr. Thompson is a part of a 12-member internal working group that collaborates with 21CP Solutions.
+21CP Solutions is tasked with examining issues, including crisis response training, alternatives for responding to mental health calls, and programs to reduce neighborhood violence.
 The Urban League’s Community Convening and Social Justice Department will lead efforts to secure community input and support of the 21CP consultants.
-The National Urban League and other local and state groups have made police reform a critical issue in Oklahoma.
-The National Urban League has been actively engaged in police reform for at least the last six years since the death of Michael Brown, releasing a 10-point plan for police reform.
+Read more about 21CP Solutions here.